-Explanation of Temperature Scales by Ron Kurtus - Succeed in Understanding Physics.
-Key words: Physical Science, units, multiples, thermometer, Fahrenheit, Celsius, Kelvin, Rankin, freezing, boiling, salt water, metabolism, measurement, Ron Kurtus, School for Champions.
+Key words: Temperature Scales, Physics, Physical Science, thermometer, Fahrenheit, Celsius, Kelvin, Rankin, freezing, boiling, salt water, metabolism, measurement, Ron Kurtus, School for Champions.
 Copyright © Restrictions

-Any measurement of temperature requires a starting point (0 or zero) and a unit of measurement.
-This is usually done by defining some physical occurances at given temperatures—such as the freezing and boiling points of water—and defining them as 0 and 100 respectively.
+A temperature scale is a way to indicate or measure temperature relative to a starting point (0 or zero) and a unit of measurement.
+This is usually done by defining some physical occurrences at given temperatures—such as the freezing and boiling points of water—and defining them as 0 and 100 respectively.
 Then the unit can be determined by dividing the range into 100 units or degrees.

 Questions you may have include: